 Each student got a Lifesavers Wintergreen Mint as they entered the classroom.
 The task on the board asked them to write qualitative observations about their mint.
-They said things like, “It’s a circle… it’s white… it’s minty… it’s hard… it’s small… there’s a hole in the middle… my mouth feels cold (!!!)… I can feel it in my nose…”
+They said things like, “It’s a circle… the lifesaver is white… minty… hard… small… there’s a hole in the middle… my mouth feels cold (!!!)… I can feel it in my nose…”

-I asked them to raise their hand if the mint made their mouth feel a little bit cold.
+“Take a deep breath through your nose.
+Does your mouth feel cold?”
 About 75% raised their hands.
 I broke them up into lab groups after I gave directions (check out my grouping cards here!
 Life savers… ha get it?!).

 Here is the idea of the lab: Fill two beakers with water.
 Record the temperature of regular water every 30 seconds for 4 minutes.
 Add the mint to the second beaker of water and record the temperature again every 30 seconds for four minutes.
 Compare the temperature of the regular water to the water with the mint.